n8willis/opentype-shaping-documents/opentype-shaping-syriac.md

-The no-break space is primarily used to display those codepoints that are defined as non-spacing (such as vowel or diacritical marks and "Hamza") in an isolated context, as an alternative to displaying them superimposed on the dotted-circle placeholder.
+The no-break space is primarily used to display those codepoints that are defined as non-spacing (such as vowel points or diacritical marks) in an isolated context, as an alternative to displaying them superimposed on the dotted-circle placeholder.

 ## The `<syrc>` shaping model ##